Probiotic: History

 Probiotics have received renewed attention in the 21st century from product manufacturers, research studies, and consumers.
+The history of probiotics dates back to ancient times, with the consumption of fermented foods being a common practice across various civilizations.
+Different types of fermented milk products were invented in different generations, such as Kefir in 5000 BC and Yeast usage in 5000 BC.
 Their history can be traced to the first use of cheese and fermented products, which were well-known to the Greeks and Romans who recommended their consumption.
 The fermentation of dairy foods represents one of the oldest techniques for food preservation.

-The original modern hypothesis of the positive role played by certain bacteria was first introduced by Russian scientist and Nobel laureate Élie Metchnikoff, who in 1907 suggested that it would be possible to modify the gut microbiota and to replace harmful microbes with useful microbes.
-Metchnikoff, at that time a professor at the Pasteur Institute in Paris, proposed the hypothesis that the aging process results from the activity of putrefactive (proteolytic) microbes producing toxic substances in the large bowel.
-Proteolytic bacteria such as clostridia, which are part of the normal gut microbiota, produce toxic substances including phenols, indols, and ammonia from the digestion of proteins.
-According to Metchnikoff, these compounds were responsible for what he called "intestinal autointoxication", which would cause the physical changes associated with old age.
+The original modern hypothesis of the positive role played by certain bacteria was first introduced by Russian scientist and Nobel Prize laureate Élie Metchnikoff, who in 1907 suggested that it would be possible to modify the gut microbiota and to replace harmful microbes with useful microbes.
+Metchnikoff proposed that consumption of fermented milk would "seed" the intestine with harmless lactic-acid bacteria and decrease the intestinal pH, and that this would suppress the growth of proteolytic bacteria.

-At that time, milk fermented with lactobacillales were known to inhibit the growth of proteolytic bacteria because of the low pH produced by the fermentation of lactose.
-Metchnikoff had also observed that certain rural populations in Europe, for example in Bulgaria and the Russian steppes, who lived largely on milk fermented by lactic-acid bacteria, were exceptionally long-lived.
-Based on these observations, Metchnikoff proposed that consumption of fermented milk would "seed" the intestine with harmless lactic-acid bacteria and decrease the intestinal pH, and that this would suppress the growth of proteolytic bacteria.
-Metchnikoff himself introduced in his diet sour milk fermented with the bacteria he called "Bulgarian Bacillus" and believed his health benefited.
-Friends in Paris soon followed his example and physicians began prescribing the sour-milk diet for their patients.

 Bifidobacteria was first isolated from a breastfed infant by Henry Tissier, who also worked at the Pasteur Institute.
 The isolated bacterium named Bacillus bifidus communis was later renamed to the genus Bifidobacterium.
 Tissier found that bifidobacteria are dominant in the gut microbiota of breast-fed babies and he observed clinical benefits from treating infant diarrhea with bifidobacteria.